 Make it as easy as possible for participants to register and submit contact information, entry fees and donations, or fundraising commitments.
 Online forms that integrate with payment processors make the registration process quick, painless, and accessible.

-Jotform offers an easy way to collect 5K registrations with its 5K registration template.
-The registration form is fully customizable and offers integrations with 30-plus payment gateways, so you can collect both registration fees and donations.
+For example, our 5K registration template is fully customizable and offers integrations with 30-plus payment gateways, so you can collect both registration fees and donations.
 Then simply publish the form on your website and share the form link via email and through your social media channels.

 When participants fill in the registration form, the template instantly converts their information into personalized PDFs, which you can download or print for your records and send automatically to participants as their registration confirmation.